somniacdelusions/Lovecraftian-fiction/Xulub's_Festering_Corpse.md

-# The Corpse of Xulub
+# Xulub's Festering Corpse
+by D. South

 Aeons ago, this world flourished with untold flora and fauna; tall beasts, both scaled and feathered fought each other among great ferns and tremendous plants, while our ancestors skulked as vermin beneath their feet.
 Then came the calamity; it came.
 The stars, those damnably cold and uncaring stars, unleashed upon this realm a hideous burning mass.
 Lighting the sky with a furious crimson, it struck.
 The ground broke, the seas boiled, the very sky itself was a conflagration of destruction and woe.
 Grand forests burned from horizon to horizon; creatures boiled until not even their bones remained; a massive, circular scar was pounded into the rock of the land.